doantronghieu/Nexus/others/docs/projects/IPVM/doc.md

-# IPVM Sentinel: Comprehensive Security Intelligence Platform
+# IPVM Platform: Comprehensive Security Intelligence Platform

 ## Executive Summary

-IPVM Sentinel represents the future of physical security technology intelligence—a transformative platform that elevates IPVM's industry-leading research and analysis into an actionable, end-to-end ecosystem for security professionals.
-Building upon our foundation of independence and objectivity, Sentinel integrates our extensive knowledge base with advanced tools for planning, implementing, and optimizing physical security systems.
+IPVM Platform represents the future of physical security technology intelligence—a transformative platform that elevates IPVM's industry-leading research and analysis into an actionable, end-to-end ecosystem for security professionals.
+Building upon our foundation of independence and objectivity, Platform integrates our extensive knowledge base with advanced tools for planning, implementing, and optimizing physical security systems.

 The platform serves as a single source of truth throughout the entire security technology lifecycle—from initial requirements definition to system design, procurement, implementation, and ongoing performance optimization.
-By combining IPVM's authoritative content with practical tools and collaborative capabilities, Sentinel will become indispensable to security professionals making critical technology decisions.
+By combining IPVM's authoritative content with practical tools and collaborative capabilities, Platform will become indispensable to security professionals making critical technology decisions.

 ## Platform Overview

-IPVM Sentinel unifies five interconnected modules that address the complete lifecycle of security technology management:
+IPVM Platform unifies five interconnected modules that address the complete lifecycle of security technology management:

 1. **Intelligence Hub**: Centralized repository of IPVM's research, testing data, and industry analysis
 2. **Project Lifecycle Management**: Tools for requirements definition through implementation